senecajs/seneca-mail/README.md

 The _role:mail, cmd:send_ action sends out an email.
 The _code_ identifies the email template that you want to use.
-You can also just provide the email body directly by providing _html_ or _text_ argument containing an HTML or plaintext body string.
+You can also just provide the email body directly by providing _html_ or _text_ arguments containing an HTML or plain text body string.

 The tradition email fields are what you would expect:

    * _to_: to email address
-   * _from_: from email address - you can set this once in the plugin configuration, as per the example
+   * _from_: from email address - you can set this once (or any other fields) in the plugin configuration to avoid repetition, as per the example
    * _subject_: email subject line

 If you are using a template, the concrete values to insert into the template are taken from the properties of the _content_ argument.